The phrase goody two-shoes describes someone who acts in an honest way whenever possible. In other words, they regularly do what is considered right.

 Hold you, if you can, your tittle-tattle,’ quoth he.”

-This would mean the phrase is over 340 years old.
+This means the phrase is at least 349 years old!